Skip to main content

 A guest house stay would mean each person would have their own bunk with linens provided.
 Your consultant will let you know how to plan.

-What about on-location transportation?
+13. What about on-ground transportation?

-Are service project materials provided?
+14. Are service project materials provided?

 Approximately 10% of each trip’s cost is dedicated toward materials.
 If you see a need and are interested in contributing during your trip, please see one of our staff members and we can talk through options for additional contributions of materials or donations.
 In order to keep trip costs down we ask that each participant bring the tools/supplies listed on the supplies list.

-What additional costs are there?
+16. What additional costs are there?

 Not many, our trips are all-inclusive.
 The only additional money that most people spend is for souvenirs, offerings in church, extra snacks or desserts, and travel money for meals at the airports.